 This dipping sauce is wonderful with either potstickers or wontons, or you might like to serve sweet chili sauce or another favorite dipping sauce with them instead.
 If you’re making crab rangoon wontons made with gyoza wrappers why not serve them with this?

 The dipping sauce for wontons you serve is your choice, but with crab rangoon I usually go with chili sauce since the filling is creamy and non-spicy so it contrasts well I think.

 Of course, you can make your own wonton dipping sauces but if you are going to the trouble of making your own wontons, and yes that can be fiddly, simply opening a bottle of dipping sauce rather than having to make that as well sounds like a good idea all of a sudden, and this one is especially tasty.
 It will complement your homemade wontons very nicely.

-Making gyoza skins yourself is not difficult, although it can be fiddly until you get the hang of it, but since gyoza skins online are so cheap and the flavor is pretty much identical to the homemade kind, it makes more sense to buy these skins, which you can use for steamed dumplings or potstickers, than to spend ages making your own.
+Making gyoza skins yourself is not difficult.
+Well, it can be fiddly until you get the hang of it.
+Since gyoza skins online are so cheap and the flavor is pretty much identical to the homemade kind, it makes more sense to buy these skins.

 These Dynasty Gyoza/Potsticker wrappers can be filled with any filling you like, and then they can be steamed or cooked in a pot, or even filled like wontons and deep-fried, for fantastic results.
 Use these to make crab rangoon wontons made with gyoza wrappers or try another gyoza recipe.